- Budget Sequester Goes Into Effect Today

 I want to call your attention to a bill that would calculate earnings for students who graduate from a postsecondary institution.

-The Student Right to Know Before You Go Act, introduced by Sens.
+The Student Right to Know Before You Go Act (note: updated link), introduced by Sens.
 Ron Wyden (D-OR) and Marco Rubio (R-FL), would enhance state-based data collection efforts to link information on college costs, graduation rates and major area of study with data on employment and earnings.
 While we support the goal of arming students with as much good information as possible to help them make better educational decisions, we think this bill overreaches and is ultimately unworkable.
 We are working with congressional staff to address our concerns as the measure moves through both chambers.

 The House yesterday approved the Senate bill (S. 47) reauthorizing the Violence Against Women Act, sending the measure to President Obama for his expected signature.
 The bill contains several provisions targeted at reducing sexual assault at colleges and universities.
 While this legislation has goals that we support, it layers new requirements on top of existing Clery Act definitions and expands crime categories in ways that will pose compliance challenges on campuses.
 We will be monitoring implementation plans to help ensure the measure works as effectively as possible for both students and campuses.